yuhiisk/jekyll-toc-generator/README.md

 This can be done into the [Front Matter](http://jekyllrb.com/docs/frontmatter/) section used by jekyll

-You must add the `noToc: true` directive
+You must add the `toc: false` directive

     ---
     permalink: index.html
     layout: default
     title: Main Page with TOC
-    noToc: true
+    toc: false
     ---